Sound of Metal

-Sound of Metal is a 2019 American drama film directed and co-written by Darius Marder.
-It stars Riz Ahmed as a metal drummer who loses his hearing, and also features Olivia Cooke, Paul Raci, Lauren Ridloff, and Mathieu Amalric.
+Sound of Metal is a 2019 American drama film directed by Darius Marder, who co-wrote the story with Derek Cianfrance before co-writing the screenplay with his brother Abraham Marder.
+It stars Riz Ahmed as a metal drummer who loses his hearing.
+The cast also includes Olivia Cooke, Paul Raci, Lauren Ridloff, and Mathieu Amalric.

 Sound of Metal had its world premiere in the Platform Prize program at the 2019 Toronto International Film Festival on September 6, 2019.
 Amazon Studios released the film in theaters on November 20, 2020, and on Amazon Prime Video on December 4.

-The film was critically acclaimed, with particular praise for the performances of Ahmed and Raci, the sound design, the editing, direction and screenplay.
+The film was critically acclaimed, with particular praise for the performances of Ahmed and Raci, the sound design, the editing, direction, and screenplay.
 It was listed on 52 film critics' top-ten lists for 2020.
 At the 93rd Academy Awards, it was nominated for Best Picture, Best Original Screenplay, Best Actor (Ahmed) and Best Supporting Actor (Raci), and won for Best Sound and Best Film Editing.

 Plot

 Ruben Stone plays drums in the avant-garde metal duo Blackgammon, with his singer girlfriend, Lou.
 They live in an RV and tour the United States performing gigs.
-When Ruben begins to lose his hearing, he goes to a pharmacy seeking a diagnosis.
-The pharmacist refers him to a doctor, who finds that Ruben has lost most of his hearing and that the rest will deteriorate rapidly.
+Ruben begins to lose his hearing, so seeks a diagnosis in a pharmacy.
+He is referred to a doctor, who finds that Ruben has lost most of his hearing and that the rest will deteriorate rapidly.
 Although cochlear implants may benefit him, insurance does not cover the high cost.
 The doctor suggests that Ruben eliminate all exposure to loud noises and undergo further testing, but Ruben continues to perform.

-Lou wants to stop performing for his safety, but Ruben wants to continue.
+Lou wants him to stop performing for his safety, but Ruben wants to continue.
 She is also concerned about his sobriety, as he is a recovering drug addict.
 They call his sponsor, Hector, who finds a rural shelter for deaf recovering addicts run by a man named Joe, a recovering alcoholic who lost his hearing in the Vietnam War.
-Ruben leaves with Lou because they will not let her live there with him, and he wants only the implants.
+Ruben leaves with Lou because they will not let her live there with him, and he only wants the implants.
 Anxious for his well-being, Lou leaves and persuades Ruben to return to the shelter.

 Ruben meets the other members of the shelter, attends meetings, and settles into his new life.
 He is introduced to schoolteacher Diane and the children in her class and learns American Sign Language.
 Joe tasks Ruben with writing and sitting peacefully in his study in an effort to make him comfortable with the silence.
 Ruben joins Diane's class and connects with the children and the rest of the community.
 He gives the children and Diane drumming lessons.